The COVID-19 vaccine is our best defence against the virus used alongside effective social distancing, wearing a mask

-Getting vaccinated means protecting yourself and may also help to protect your family, friends and patients from the virus.
+Getting vaccinated means protecting yourself and you may also help to protect your family, friends and patients from the virus.

 The vaccine has been developed and approved following a number of clinical trials involving thousands of people across the world.
-It has also undergone mandatory safety tests to ensure it is safe for humans.
+It has also undergone mandatory safety tests to ensure it is safe for adults and children.

 It is given in two doses by your local NHS service.
-Appointments will usually be held 8 weeks apart, based on updated guidance from the UK’s Chief Medical Officers.
+Boosters are available for people who had their second dose at least three months previously.
+First and second dose appointments will usually be held eight weeks apart, based on updated guidance from the UK’s Chief Medical Officers.

 Yes.
 As with any medicine, vaccines are highly-regulated products.
 There are checks at every stage in the development and manufacturing process, and continued monitoring once it has been authorised and is being used in the wider population.